 - Get familiar with static pods, scheduling, PV, PVC, Kubernetes Networking, CNI, Network Policies, RBAC, Service accounts, Secrets and ConfigMaps, etc.

 - Don’t forget to practice troubleshooting exercises and JSONpath queries.

 Log in and start 15 min earlier than the scheduled time so that the Protector can complete the prerequisite checks (like ID verification) and start the exam on time.
 You can use multiple monitors, actually two (one for the CKA exam window and the other to open the kubernetes.io documents page).

-You can speedup and save your time by applying BASH auto completion and creating some aliases before start working on exam question:
+You can speed up and save your time by applying BASH auto completion and creating some aliases before starting work on exam questions:

-(No need to remember, its available on official kubectl Cheat Sheet page which is allowed to open in exam)
+(No need to remember, it’s available on the official kubectl Cheat Sheet page, which is allowed to open in the exam)

 source <(kubectl completion bash) # setup autocomplete in bash into the current shell, bash-completion package should be installed first.